PratikKrGhosh/Customise-VScode/Readme.md

 > Don't forget to enable the Extension and Reload the VScode to see the changes

-> [!IMPORTANT] Because we added our `custom_vscode.css` file inside `.vscode` folder, You might see Code Corrupt warning or pop up after launching VScode, Just ignore it and set it not to warn again
+== Because we added our `custom_vscode.css` file inside `.vscode` folder, You might see Code Corrupt warning or pop up after launching VScode, Just ignore it and set it not to warn again ==

 # Took inspiration from